25 Valuable Tips For The Best Travel Photography Portraits

 When someone prompts you to take their photo, they may expect payment in return.
 It’s good to be aware of this and make your choice whether to take their photo or not based on how much they are asking for.
 Sometimes it is well worth it.
 If you have time and the situation is right, make the most of the circumstances and take a series of portraits.
 If the person is cooperative, tip them well.

 Making a purchase from someone is a good lead into photographing them.
-I have many photos of people I have bought souvenirs from.
+I have many travel photography portraits of people I have bought souvenirs from.

 24. Take Selfies With People